jqueiroz/lojban.io/README.md

 I have a few ideas on this subject already, so if you are interested, please let me know and we can work closely on the design.
 I can also help integrate with our exercise scripts, to allow real-time preview of exercises being created, and expose APIs for validating solutions if needed.

+### Implementing alternative exercises for mobile

+Currently the exercises for mobile are the same as those for the desktop version.
+But typing on mobile is generally much less convenient than typing on a desktop.
+It would be nice to have a user-specific setting allowing sentences to be constructed by clicking on words in the correct order, instead of typing them.

+This will require a server-side change for the exercises API to return a list of words potentially useful in the answer (which I can make), and a client-side change to present this new interface to the user.
+Ideally, the client should display the words returned by the server as well as broadly used words such as the _FA_-series, the _SE_-series, _cu_, and some terminators.

+I have a few ideas already, so please let me know if you are interested and we can discuss.

 ### Adding support for alternative ortographies